Jin dynasty (266–420): Establishment

 After the fall of Chang'an and the execution of Emperor Min of Jin, Sima Rui, posthumously known as Emperor Yuan, was enthroned as Jin emperor in 318.
-He reestablished the Jin government at Jiankang (present-day Nanjing), which became the dynasty's new capital.
-This marked the start of the Eastern Jin period.
-One of Sima Rui's titles was the prince of Langya, so the recently established northern states, who denied the legitimacy of his succession, occasionally referred to his empire as "Langya".
+He reestablished the Jin government at Jiankang (modern Nanjing), which became the dynasty's new capital and marked the beginning of the Eastern Jin period.
+Since one of Sima Rui's titles was the prince of Langya, the newly established northern states, which denied the legitimacy of his succession, sometimes referred to his empire as "Langya".